korczis/app_store/apps/ads_integrator_brick/README.md

 There is possibility to provide some configuration for ASD integration tool on the entity level of the configuration.
 All options should be present in custom part of the entity configuration.

  * **hub** - the list of fields, which are creating primary key for the current entity.
 This is mandatory setting for ASD integrator to work.
+ * **fields_to_clean** - (optional) (default -> []) You can name fields here which will be cleaned inside of the copy command.
+For example if there is DECIMAL(30,15) in data and you have DECIMAL(30,10) in DB, the default copy command will fail.
+With clean on this field enabled, the DECIMAL in data will be trucanted to fit to DECIMAL in database.
+(Currently it works only on DECIMAL types)
  * **source_projection** (optional) - works only when the finish_in_source parameter is used.
 This enabled you to create your default projection when creating source tables.
 If this option is not used, the ASD Integrator is creating projection optimized for data integration.
     **order_by** -
     **segmented_by**